matypist/openstud_client/README.md

 ## Features

-OpenStud out of the box supports almost every feature that was present in the old Infostud Mobile app, but it comes with a new look and modern code.
+OpenStud+ out of the box supports almost every feature that was present in the old Infostud Mobile app, but it comes with a new look and modern code.
 The supported features include:
 - Student authentication
 - Retrieving student profile information such as first name, last name, and date of birth
 - Accessing information on passed exams